ao/Serengeti/README.md

 Currently version 0.0.1 is the only version, so [grab it here](https://github.com/ao/ADD/releases/download/0.0.1/ADD_0.0.1.zip)

-Unzip it and then simply run `java -jar ADD.jar`
+Unzip it and then simply run `java -jar add.jar`

 ## Build it yourself?
 Yes, of course you can!